joelnewcom/joelnewcom.github.io/collections/_tools-frameworks/tryhackme/redteam-fundamentals.md

 * Red team might emulate an existing APT group like APT38 by using the TTPs (Technics, Tactics and Procedures) of this particular group.

+The Rules of Engagement (RoE) is the legally binding agreement about scope, expectations goal and limits of an engagement.

 # Cyber kill chain (Lockheed Martin)

 | Technique 	           | Purpose                                                                           | 	Examples                                        |